-INSIDER TIP: Stop at the Marinaressa gardens and take a look at the Zealandia installation of Gill Gatfield, an artist from New Zealand.
-It’s part of the ‘Time Space Existence’ exhibition of the 2018 Architecture Biennale.
+INSIDER TIP: Stop at the Marinaressa gardens and take a look at the sculptures Dilemma of Man and Metamorphosis of the Iranian sculptor Masoud Akhavanjam.
+They are part of 2019 Art Biennale.
 The Ponente and Levante gardens were built in the 1930s together with the Riva dei Sette Martiri.
 They have recently been renovated by the European Cultural Centre who uses it as an exhibition location.

 9. Palazzina Canonica

 The last stop on our itinerary is the beautiful neo-Renaissance palazzo built by Pietro Canonica (1869 – 1959).
 He was an Italian sculptor and composer and appointed senator for life by Luigi Einaudi in 1950.
 His residence in Rome (La Fortezzuola) is part of the Villa Borghese park and is now the Canonica Museum.